About Complaints

 Complaints Not Investigated by the Missouri Ethics Commission

-or criminal litigation.
 The Missouri Ethics Commission cannot investigate complaints that:

 - Refer to conduct occurring prior to the expiration of the statute of limitations